fucina/treb/README.md

 # treb

-Treb is a fast and user-friendly deploy system for applications running in the cloud.
+Treb is a user-friendly deploy system for applications running in the cloud.

-## Overview
+## About

 There are many tools that use code to define how to build an application ([Pants](https://www.pantsbuild.org/), [Bazel](https://bazel.build/)) or how the infrastructure where the application runs ([Terraform](terraform.io/), [Pulumi](https://www.pulumi.com/)), but there's not way to define how to thses artifact will land on the environemnt.